 What Do We Do?

 GSU organizes within our departments and across divisions to address workplace issues affecting graduate workers across campus.
 We work collectively to address these issues through our Organizing Committee and make democratic decisions about union-wide campaigns at our General Members Meetings.
 We provide spaces and resources dedicated to serving the needs of our members and local community through the Mutual Aid Committee.
 We work to develop trusting relationships and practices that ensure that organizing conflict is made generative and not harmful through our Care and Accountability Committee.
-In the Anti-Racism Working Group, we work out of our love for one another to challenge and dismantle white-supremacist structures within our union.
+In the Anti-Racism Working Group, we work out of our love for one another to challenge and dismantle white-supremacist structures.

 To learn more about our work and to get involved, see our Get Involved page.